-Figure 2-2 shows the relationship between file systems contained by disks on a shared SCSI bus and the resulting cluster directory structure.
-Each member boots from its own boot partition, but then mounts that file system at its mount point in the clusterwide file system.
-Note that this figure is only an example to show how each cluster member has the same view of file systems in a cluster.
-There are many physical configurations possible, and a real cluster would provide additional storage to mirror the critical root (/), /usr, and /var file systems.
+Figure 2-3 shows the relationship between file systems contained by disks on a shared bus and the resulting cluster directory structure.
+Each member boots from its own boot partition, but then mounts that file system at its boot_partition mount point in the clusterwide name space.
+This figure is only an example to show how each cluster member has the same view of file systems in a cluster.
+There are many physical configurations possible, and a real cluster provides additional storage to mirror the critical root (/), /usr, and /var file systems.